MITiGEM2017/SpliceMIT/README.md

 >Citations are included in the file: RNA_binding_affinity_data.csv <br />

 <br />
-Coded by: Qianchang Dennis Wang <br />
+Codes and algorithms by: Qianchang Dennis Wang <br />
 Cooperated with: Ben Kaplan 19', Molly Stephens 18', Adil Yusuf 20' <br />
 Also speical thanks to MIT Burge Lab and Harvard ChopChop developers.